 Challenge within lessons

-Our more able students are encouraged to work through Higher Order Thinking (HOT) tasks and teachers extend this through questioning and differentiated homework.
-They are encouraged to take ownership of their learning and help other students in their class.
+Our more able/higher attainers are encouraged to work through Higher Order Thinking (HOT) tasks and teachers extend this through questioning and differentiated homework.
+This is designed to encourage abstract thinking, problem solving and help encourage higher level answers.
+All our students are encouraged to take ownership of their learning and help other students in their class through various metacognition techniques, leadership opportunities and super-curricular learning.

 Enrichment